takmin/DataAugmentation/readme.txt

 2014/10/14 takuya minagawa

 1. Introduction
-This program transform input images with rotation, slide, blur, noise to create training data of image recognition.
+This program transform input images with rotation, slide, blur, and noise to create training data of image recognition.
 This tool generate random parameters for these transformations.
 This image transform proceed in the following order:
 - change aspect ratio